 The idea that a low-traffic keyword phrase doesn’t lead to visitors and sales doesn’t play out in the real world.

 First, it’s a misconception that your search traffic depends on volume.
 And keywords with a lower search volume can be vital for creating compelling content.

 This is why we heavily advocate for targeting long-tail keywords in your SEO campaigns.

 A topic cluster usually has a ‘pillar’ page that targets the high-volume keyword phrase for a relevant topic on a website.
 Then, many related content pages link to the pillar page that detail subtopics.

-If you do it right, the topic clustering method can generate substantial results because it tells Google you have an authoritative site on the pillar page topic, and you’ve written a lot about it.
+If you do it right, the topic clustering method can generate substantial results because it tells Google or search engines you have an authoritative site on the pillar page topic, and that you’ve written a lot about it.

 Google will probably send searchers to websites that cover the user’s related content needs.
 For example, lower-volume keyword phrases related to the pillar page may be fantastic content ideas to write about the larger topic.

 Low-volume keyword phrases may also be longer-tail keywords, which means they relate to more specific topics than the larger term.

 What this means: Pages written for long-tail keyword research may not drive high search traffic volume, by the do a couple of crucial things for your site:

 The other time lower-volume keyword phrases can be vital to your site traffic is in industries with low search volumes